NON-QM Loans Versus Back to Work Mortgage Loan Program

 There were strict qualification requirements on Back To Work FHA Loans.
 Not everyone will qualify for the new FHA Back to Work Mortgage Loan Program.

 - The first and foremost important criteria are that FHA requires a good explanation on the extenuating circumstances on the reason the borrower had to file bankruptcy and/or have a foreclosure, deed in lieu, or short sale

 - The reason they are looking for is that the borrower was not employed or had income reduction of at least 20% and that was the cause of filing bankruptcy or having a foreclosure

 - After filing bankruptcy and/or having a foreclosure, FHA wants to see that the mortgage loan borrower has re-established their credit and have not had a late payment in the prior 12 months

-- The mortgage loan borrower needs rental verification and the only way rental verification can be proven is by providing cancelled checks which is payable to the landlord for the previous 12 months
+- The mortgage loan borrower needs rental verification and the only way rental verification can be proven is by providing canceled checks which are payable to the landlord for the previous 12 months

-- If the mortgage loan borrower is renting their unit from a property management company, a letter from the property management company will be sufficient
+- If the borrower is renting their unit from a property management company, a letter from the property management company will be sufficient

 Again, even if borrowers qualified for this mortgage loan program, most lenders did not want to touch it.